Ultrafast charging in a two-photon Dicke quantum battery: Improved charging via two-photon coupling

 We conclude this section analyzing how the two-photon Dicke regime at resonance can be affected by the single-photon contribution.
 We then consider the complete Hamiltonian in Eq.~(\ref{D2ph}) and we define the ratio

 In Fig.~\ref{Figure3} we report the behavior of the $E(t)$ for different values of $k$ at fixed $g_2=0.005\omega_{a}$.

 We start from the case already considered in Fig.~\ref{Figure2} (b) ($g_1=0$), where the single-photon coupling is absent (black curve) and we examine what happens when we increase the strength of the single-photon interaction.
 From the plots we can see that when the two couplings are identical (dash-dotted red curve at $k=1$) we obtain roughly the same behavior of a purely two-photon contribution.
 Increasing $g_1$ (dotted blue curve at $k=2$) differences in the maximum of the energy start to emerge.
-At even higher values of $g_{1}$ (dashed green curve at $k=5$) the discrepancy with respect to the two-photon case in Fig.~\ref{Figure2} (a) is marked with always a lower energy.
+At even higher values of $g_{1}$ (dashed green curve at $k=5$) the discrepancy with respect to the two-photon case in Fig.~\ref{Figure2} (a) is marked and the maximal stored energy is lower.
 This analysis allows us to understand that, in the weak coupling regime ($g_i\ll \omega_a$), for ratios up to $k\approx2$ ($g_1\approx 2g_2$), the system behaves mainly as a two-photon Dicke case (with associated better performances).
 This represents an interesting fact for future experimental implementation, meaning that it is not required to completely "switch off" the single-photon contribution for the system to effectively work in the resonant two-photon regime.

 Notice that for the value $N=10$ considered in this Section a universal behavior of the discussed physical quantities is reached (see below).
 However, one needs to keep in mind that preserving the coherence over such a large number of cavity photons and TLSs is a challenging task from the experimental point of view~\cite{Hofheinz08, Fink09}.
 This is because the lifetime of a both the Fock state $|N\rangle$ and the many-body state of the TLSs decrease with the dimension of the system~\cite{Lu89}.